team-telnyx/telnyx-java/docs/PhoneNumberSearchApi.md

         bearerAuth.setBearerToken("BEARER TOKEN");

         PhoneNumberSearchApi apiInstance = new PhoneNumberSearchApi(defaultClient);
-        String filterPhoneNumberStartsWith = "FREE"; // String | Filter numbers starting with a pattern (exclude NDC from start of this filter if used with `national_destination_code` filter).
+        String filterPhoneNumberStartsWith = "TACO"; // String | Filter numbers starting with a pattern (excludes NDC if used with `national_destination_code` filter).
-        String filterPhoneNumberEndsWith = "CALL"; // String | Filter numbers ending with a pattern (max length of 4 digits if used with `national_destination_code` filter).
+        String filterPhoneNumberEndsWith = "TACO"; // String | Filter numbers ending with a pattern (excludes NDC if used with `national_destination_code` filter).
-        String filterPhoneNumberContains = "FOO"; // String | Filter numbers containing a pattern (must be used with `national_destination_code` filter and only searches within last 4 digits).
+        String filterPhoneNumberContains = "TACO"; // String | Filter numbers containing a pattern (excludes NDC if used with `national_destination_code` filter).
         String filterLocality = "Chicago"; // String | Filter phone numbers by city.
-        String filterAdministrativeArea = "IL"; // String | Filter phone numbers by US state/CA province.
+        String filterAdministrativeArea = "IL"; // String | Find numbers in a particular US state or CA province.
-        String filterCountryCode = "US"; // String | Filter phone numbers by ISO alpha-2 country code.
+        String filterCountryCode = "US"; // String | Filter phone numbers by country.
         String filterNationalDestinationCode = "312"; // String | Filter by the national destination code of the number.
-This filter is only applicable to North American numbers.
-        String filterRateCenter = "CHICAGO HEIGHTS"; // String | Filter phone numbers by NANP rate center.
-This filter is only applicable to North American numbers.
+        String filterRateCenter = "Chicago Heights"; // String | Filter phone numbers by rate center.
+This filter is only applicable to USA and Canada numbers.
         String filterPhoneNumberType = "local"; // String | Filter phone numbers by number type.
-        List<String> filterFeatures = Arrays.asList(); // List<String> | Filter if the phone number should be used for voice, fax, mms, sms, emergency.
+        List<String> filterFeatures = Arrays.asList(); // List<String> | Filter phone numbers with specific features.
         Integer filterLimit = 100; // Integer | Limits the number of results.
-        Boolean filterBestEffort = false; // Boolean | Filter to determine if best effort results should be included.
-Only available in NANPA countries.
+        Boolean filterBestEffort = true; // Boolean | Filter to determine if best effort results should be included.
+Only available in USA/CANADA.
-        Boolean filterQuickship = true; // Boolean | Filter to exclude phone numbers that need additional time after to purchase to receive phone calls.
-Only available for toll-free numbers.
+        Boolean filterQuickship = true; // Boolean | Filter to exclude phone numbers that need additional time after to purchase to activate.
+Only applicable for +1 toll_free numbers.
-        Boolean filterReservable = true; // Boolean | Filter to exclude phone numbers that cannot be reserved before purchase.
+        Boolean filterReservable = true; // Boolean | Filter to ensure only numbers that can be reserved are included in the results.
-        Boolean filterExcludeHeldNumbers = false; // Boolean | Filter to exclude phone numbers that are currently on hold for your account. try {
+        Boolean filterExcludeHeldNumbers = true; // Boolean | Filter to exclude phone numbers that are currently on hold/reserved for your account. try {
             ListAvailablePhoneNumbersResponse result = api.listAvailablePhoneNumbers()
                 .filterPhoneNumberStartsWith(filterPhoneNumberStartsWith)